barryCFlynn/Pixel_Perfect/README.md

-This is a migration from an old project that i am re using, i will be updated as the projects is worked on and ref to WatchBidCentral will be changed to PixelPerfect

-todo features
-must have
-404 page - done
-seo - done, althouth refor sitemap as still adding content social media page email thanking for signing up for newsletter - done

-might have

-wont have
-with pillow when have 3 backgrounds that will overlay the poster onto when loading the product detail carouseld of high rated and sale items cookie popup stock item reduced after sale confirmed rating system so calculates new rating and writes it

-main site for inspiration and images displate.com, email send to them on 27/05/24 requesting permission to use site assets

-bugs

-email setup, tutor assisted wtih solution downgradint runtime.txt, tried new app passwords, recheching variable names,

-inventory item overlay on background, initial thought i would be able to delivever this bu i proved to require more development time that i had, tried using Pillow to write new images to clouduinary on item creation. tried using css to manage the overlay loading on demand, but responsivenes requirements need more time to finish.

-size costing implementation to link to inventory served to provide chanlenges to overcome, like fully udnerstanding the interactions of models and to a Many to many field.

 # Pixel Perfect

 Pixel Perfect is an exclusive digital haven tailored for the aficionados of game franchises, offering a marketplace that celebrates the art and craft of high-quality posters.
 This platform is not just a website; it's a dynamic community for both sellers and buyers to engage in the passionate exchange of exquisite game-themed artwork.
 From vintage classics to contemporary marvels, Pixel Perfect is dedicated to connecting art enthusiasts around the globe.